jundalisay/sp/content/en/material/fallacies/age-universe.md

 A sponge full of water is different from a dry sponge because the wet sponge has wider pores.
 This makes its body more diffused over a larger physical space.
 But this does not mean that each sponge-particle has greater metaphysical space when wet than when dry.
 {{< /q >}}

-{{< i s="/graphics/meta/space.jpg" a="Sponge" >}}

 This matches the current expansion of the universe which Physics compares to a balloon expanding.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZvcdkNKxxoQ?start=44" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 However, we stick to a sponge analogy because the balloon analogy causes matter to expand as well.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZvcdkNKxxoQ?start=44" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+{{< i s="/graphics/meta/space.jpg" a="Sponge" >}}

-In constrast, an expanding sponge keeps the matter of the sponge at the same density.
-Moreover, an expanded sponge looks like a cosmic web.
+An expanding sponge keeps the matter of the sponge at the same density.
+It also matches the cosmic web.

+{{< i s="/graphics/physics/balloon.jpg" a="Sponge" >}}

-to emphasize the liquid property of space which manifests as:
+This also emphasizes the liquid property of space which manifests as:
 - gravitational waves as proven by LIGO
 - acoustic bubbles as proven by DESI as baryonic acoustic oscillations

 The sponge universe has always existed and does not have a material start.

+## Dark Energy

 Instead of a material singularity, the matter in the universe comes from the energy of space.
 This is proven by quarks that emerge out of space as a result of excessive imposition of energy.

-The
+The expansion is caused by 'dark energy' which comes from all over space, as proven by baryonic acoustic oscillations (BAOs), as bubble which pop up everywhere.

+{{< i s="/photos/physics/bao.jpg" a="BAOs" >}}

+## The CMB as External Galaxies in an Expanding Infinite Universe

+The Cosmic Microwave Background (CMB) is the radiation from galaxies that are beyond our observable universe.
+These come from their material heat, and not from the heat of a 'Big Bang'.

+This means that those very distant galaxies are not ancient, but rather just very distant.

+All of these point to the substance called the **aetherspace** which binds the cosmic web and facilitates the expansion of space.
+This aetherspace is called Gravity A by Bob Lazar, as opposed to Gravity B.

+This aetherspace facilitates both large scale phenomena as well as quantum effects, unifyging Classical and Quantum Mechanics.